Textualize/textual/docs/index.md

 Welcome to the [Textual](https://github.com/Textualize/textual) framework documentation.
 Built with ❤️ by [Textualize.io](https://www.textualize.io)

-## In a hurry?
+!!! tip

     See the navigation links in the header or side-bars.
 Click the :octicons-three-bars-16: button (top left) on mobile.

-[Get started](./getting_started.md){ .md-button .md-button--primary } or [Tutorial](./tutorial.md){ .md-button .md-button--secondary }
+[Get started](./getting_started.md){ .md-button .md-button--primary } or go straight to the [Tutorial](./tutorial.md)

 ## What is Textual?

-Textual is a framework for building applications that run within your terminal.
-Text User Interfaces (TUIs) have a number of advantages over web and desktop apps.
+Textual is a *Rapid Application Development* framework for Python.

+Build sophisticated user interfaces with a simple Python API.
+Run your apps in the terminal and (*coming soon*) a web browser.

 <div class="grid cards" markdown>